Fertilizer, Dung, Compost,

 Rastafarianism: Let’s smoke this shit!

-Republicans: Spend like its shit and go into incredible debt to Wall Street.
+Republicans: Spend like its shit and go into incredible debt to Wall Street and China.

 Satanism: SNEPPAH TIHS.